John Zorn: Jazz

-Zorn's most direct explorations of jazz included a 'memorial' to hard bop composer Sonny Clark, Voodoo in 1986, and the News for Lulu trio of featuring Zorn, Bill Frisell and George E. Lewis performing compositions by Clark, Kenny Dorham, Freddie Redd, and Hank Mobley.
+Zorn's most direct explorations of jazz included a 'memorial' to hard bop composer Sonny Clark, Voodoo in 1986, and the News for Lulu trio featuring Zorn, Bill Frisell and George E. Lewis performing compositions by Clark, Kenny Dorham, Freddie Redd, and Hank Mobley.
 He recorded Spy vs Spy featuring hardcore punk versions of Ornette Coleman's compositions in 1989.
 According to Cook, "Zorn's admirers often consider him a masterful bebop alto player, but when he does perform in something approaching that style his playing has little of the tension and none of the relaxation of the great beboppers, often sounding more strangulated than anything".

 Film music

 Zorn stated that "After my record The Big Gundown came out I was convinced that a lot of soundtrack work was going to be coming my way".
 While interest from Hollywood was not forthcoming, eventually independent filmmakers like Sheila McLaughlin and Raúl Ruiz sought his talents.
 Filmmaker Walter Hill rejected his music for a film to be called Looters.
 Although Zorn's score did not make the final cut he used the money he received to establish the record label, Tzadik, on which he released Filmworks II: Music for an Untitled Film by Walter Hill in 1995.
 Zorn also produced a series of commercial soundtracks for the advertising firm Wieden+Kennedy, including one directed by Jean-Luc Godard, a long-term Zorn inspiration.
 Zorn used his film commissions to record new ensembles like Masada and the Masada String Trio.
 From the mid-1990s, Zorn composed film music for independent films dealing with BDSM and LGBT culture, documentaries exploring the Jewish experience, and films about outsider artists.
 In 2013, after releasing 25 volumes in his Filmworks Series, Zorn announced that he would no longer be releasing music for film.